MEET OUR KEY PEOPLE

 Stuart’s earliest architectural work was as an Architectural Technician with Conservation Architects Arrol & Snell whilst gaining distinctions in ONC and HND in Building Studies at Stoke-on-Trent College.
 In 1999 he graduated from Newcastle University with 1st Class Honours Architectural degrees and joined JDDK.
+He became an Associate Director in 2016.
 Stuart has worked across a diverse range of sectors, especially involved in many of the practice’s Education and Healthcare projects, particularly as project architect for over 15 Early Years projects in the region and for a number of hospice development projects across the UK.
 Stuart has regularly involvement in studio teaching at Newcastle University.

 Three things Stuart cannot do without: